zjy365/sailos-website/content/blog/(what-is)/what-is-mongodb/index.en.md

 - Enable rapid application development with flexible schemas

 MongoDB addresses these needs by providing a document-oriented database that works seamlessly with modern programming languages and development frameworks.
 Its combination of flexibility, performance, and scalability has made it the database of choice for modern applications.

+Organizations deploying MongoDB at scale often benefit from [managed database platforms](/products/databases) that handle operational complexity while preserving the flexibility and performance characteristics that make MongoDB attractive for modern development workflows.

 ## The Evolution of Database Technology